obniz/obniz/doc/i2c.md

 ```

 ## i2cX.onwritten = function(data){}
-slave mode only.
+Slave mode only.
-callbacks when data written.
+It is a callback that is called when data is written.
-received data is fragmented.
+Received data is fragmented.
-when written data is 100byte, you possibly get 56 byte and 44 byte separated.
+When written data is 100byte, you possibly receive it in 56 byte and 44 byte.
-over 1024 bytes data can be drop few bytes.
+For data over 1024 bytes, few bytes may be dropped.
 ```Javascript
 // Javascript Example
 obniz.i2c0.start({mode: "slave", sda: 0, scl: 1, slave_address: 0x01});